rapid7/insightconnect-plugins/active_directory_ldap/help.md

 * Host name and port number (the default TCP/UDP port for LDAP is 389, and 636 for LDAP over SSL)
 * Administrative credentials
+* To connect, you must have NTLM credentials.
+* Please make sure you enter your credentials with the DOMAIN\username format.

 # Documentation